katiem0/useful-github-scripts/README.md

-# gh-helper-scripts
+# useful-github-scripts

-A compilation of helper scripts to aid in solving a problem that GitHub users experience.
+A compilation of scripts to aid in solving a problem that GitHub users experience.